viniciosanacleto/Porto/README.md

 <a id="Containers-Interactions"></a>
 ### Interactions between Containers
 - A Container MAY depends on one or many other Containers.
-- A Controller MAY run Tasks from another Container.
+- A Controller MAY call Tasks from another Container.
 - A Model MAY have a relationship with a Model from other Containers.
+- Other forms of communications are also possible, such as Listening to Events fired by other Containers.

 Note: If you're not familiar with separating your code into Modules/Domains, or for some reason you don't prefer that approach.
 You can create your entire Application in a single Container.
-(Not recommended but possible).
+(Not recommended but absolutely possible).

+<a id="Containers-Sections"></a>
+### Containers Sections

+Container `Sections` are another very important aspect in the Porto architecture.

+To avoid having tens of containers on the root of your containers folder, you can group related Containers into Sections.

+The basic definition of a Section is a folder that contains related Containers.
+However the benifits are huge.
+Think of Sections as bounded context, where each section represents a portion of your system.

+Example: if you're building a racing game like Need for Speed, you may have the following two sections: the Race Section and the Lobby Section, where each section contains a Car Container and a Car Model inside it, but with different properties and functions.
+In this example the Car Model of the Race section can contain the business logic for accelerating and controlling the car, while the Car Model of the Lobby Section contains the business logic for customizaing the car before the race.

+Sections allows separating large Model into smaller ones.
+And they can provide boundaries for different Models in your system.

+If you prefer simplicity or you have only single team working on the project, you can have no Sections at all (where all Containers live in the containers folder) which means your project is a single section.
+In this case if the project grew quickly and you decided you need to start using sections, you can make a new project also with a single section, this is known as Micro-Services.
+In Micro-Services each section "project portion" live in its own project (repository) and they can communicate over the network usually using the HTTP protocol.

 <br>

+<a id="Components"></a>

+# Components

+In the Container layer there's a set of `Components` "Classes" with predefined responsibilities.

+Every single piece of code you write should live in a Component (class function).
+Porto defines a huge list of those Components for you, with a set guidelines to follow when using them, to keep the development process smooth.

 <a id="Components-Categories"></a>

-# Components Categories
+## Components Categories

 Every Container consists of a number of Components, in **Porto** the Components are split into two categories:
 `Main Components` and